 Phase 1 Attendance and Late Arrival Policy

-Attendance is an Element of Professional Engagement Heading link
+Elements of Professional Engagement in Phase 1 Curriculum Heading link

 Physicians in practice are expected to engage fully in their professional responsibilities to maintain the trust of the public they serve.
-Attendance and punctuality are particularly important reflections of this professional engagement.
-The MD Program at the University of Illinois College of Medicine maintains firm attendance policies for several reasons:
+Attendance, punctuality and feedback are particularly important reflections of this professional engagement.
+The MD Program at the University of Illinois College of Medicine maintains firm policies for several reasons:

 • Punctuality during medical school instills the habits that learners will need as clinicians in practice.

-• Anticipating and communicating the need to be absent from mandatory curricular sessions is a demonstration of learners’ good judgment; framing this need in the form of a request (e.g., asking permission) is a demonstration of learners’ respect for one’s colleagues and recognition of how absences impact the workplace.
+• Anticipating and communicating the need to be absent from “attendance mandatory” curricular sessions is a demonstration of learners’ good judgment; framing this need in the form of a request (e.g., asking permission) is a demonstration of learners’ respect for one’s colleagues and recognition of how absences impact the workplace.

 • The majority of in-person learner curricular time is in active learning formats.
-Learner participation is an essential element for both individual learning and learning of peers as collaborative teams.
+Learner participation and preparation is an essential element for both individual learning and learning of peers as collaborative teams.

 • In many learning sessions, specific resources (e.g., cadavers) or services (e.g., standardized patients) have been provided and scheduled for learners based on the anticipated number of learners in the class.